Aleksandar Marković (politician)

-Aleksandar M. Marković (Александар Марковић; born 22 May 1981) is a politician in Serbia.
-He has served in the National Assembly of Serbia since 2014 as a member of the Serbian Progressive Party.
+Aleksandar Marković (Александар Марковић; born 22 May 1981) is Serbian politician who has served in the National Assembly of Serbia as a member of the Serbian Progressive Party since 2014.

-He is not to be confused with a different Aleksandar Marković who currently serves as assistant mayor of Belgrade.

 Early life and career

-Marković was born in Belgrade, in what was then the Socialist Republic of Serbia in the Socialist Federal Republic of Yugoslavia.
+Marković was born in Belgrade, in what was Socialist Republic of Serbia in the Socialist Federal Republic of Yugoslavia.
 He is a graduate economist.

 Politician

 Municipal politics

 Marković entered political life as a member of the far-right Serbian Radical Party.
 He appeared in the third position on the party's electoral list for the Vračar municipal assembly in the 2004 Serbian local elections and was awarded a mandate after the list finished in third place with nine seats.
-(Between 2000 and 2001, mandates in Serbian elections were awarded at the discretion of successful parties and coalitions, and it was common practice for the mandates to be awarded out of numerical order.
-Marković did not automatically receive a mandate by virtue of his list position, but he was included in the Radical Party's delegation all the same.)
 The election was won by the Democratic Party and its allies, and Marković served in opposition.
 He given the fourth position on the party's list for Vračar in the 2008 local elections and was selected for a second term after the list won eleven seats.
-This election was again won by the Democrats and their allies.

-Marković also received the forty-eighth position on the Radical Party's list for the City Assembly of Belgrade in 2008 and was awarded a mandate after the party won forty seats.
-The results of the election were initially inconclusive, but a new municipal administration was eventually formed by the Democratic Party, the Socialist Party of Serbia, and other parties, and the Radicals remained in opposition at the city level.
+Marković also received the 48th position on the Radical Party's list for the City Assembly of Belgrade in 2008 and was awarded a mandate after the party won 40 seats.
 The Radical Party experienced a significant split later in 2008, with several members joining the more moderate Serbian Progressive Party under the leadership of Tomislav Nikolić and Aleksandar Vučić.
 Marković sided with the Progressives.
 On 11 February 2009, he stood down from the Belgrade city assembly.

-Following a 2011 reform, mandates in Serbian elections were awarded to successful candidates in numerical order.
+Following a 2011 reformation, mandates in Serbian elections were awarded to successful candidates in numerical order.
 Marković was given the fourth position on the Progressive Party's Let's Get Vračar Moving list in the 2012 local elections and was returned for a third term when the list won seven mandates, placing second against the Democrats.
-He did not seek re-election in 2016.